satyashubhamjha/Flipkart-Smartphone-Web-Scrapping/README.md

 # 📱 Flipkart-Smartphone-Web-Scrapping

-A **Python-based web scraping and data analysis project** that extracts smartphone data from **Flipkart** for brands like **Samsung, Apple, Realme, and Motorola**.
+A **Python-based web scraping and data analysis project** that extracts smartphone data from **Flipkart** for major brands like
+**Samsung, Apple, Realme, and Motorola**.
-The project uses **BeautifulSoup, Requests, NumPy, and Pandas** to collect, clean, and structure product information for **price analysis, market research, and e-commerce insights**.
+The project uses **BeautifulSoup, Requests, NumPy, and Pandas** to collect, clean, and structure product information for **market research, competitive analysis, and e-commerce insights**.

 ---